 - If the property looks abandoned, a vandal may see it as a good place to let off some steam or hone their graffiti skills.
 To an arsonist, vacant properties are prime targets.

-- A thief who steals copper could leave your now-open plumbing system to spill all its contents into your investment for however many minutes, hours or days (!) it takes for someone to discover the breach.
+- A thief who steals copper could leave your now-open plumbing system to spill all its contents into your investment for however long it takes for someone to discover the breach.

 Layer Your Security and Monitor, Monitor, Monitor

 A good security plan includes a multi-faceted approach including an increased presence on-site.
 You or your property manager should drive by on a regular basis, keep the mailbox clear and keep the yard tidy.
 Getting the neighbors involved as a second or third pair of eyes can also be extremely helpful.
 If the property will be vacant for some time, you may need to board it up and still make sure the condition of your property sends a message that it is being looked after.
 Lastly, layer your security with good lighting, door and window reinforcement, and an alarm.
 Do whatever you can to encourage thieves and vandals to move down the block to a more vulnerable target.